Studying the lives of saints inspires us along our spiritual journey. We learn about the possibilities of our own achievements through their examples.

 Part one of this article defines a saint and explains the value of hero worship.
 A saint, by the Eastern definition, is a human being who has achieved spiritual enlightenment.
 You might find a saint in any walk of life: managing a business or a family, teaching crowds of devotees, or living in a mountain cave.
 There are no physical characteristics that fit each and every enlightened person.
 A saint walking down a crowded street doesn’t look any different than you or me.

-In this post, we continue to explore how saints’ examples support us on our paths, both worldly and spiritual.
+In this post, we continue to explore how studying the lives of saints can support us on our paths, both worldly and spiritual.

 When we study saints’ lives, we might come to either of these conclusions: